 Step 3: Install VPN Manager for OpenVPN

 1. Start your Kodi.
-Here we'll be using LibreELEC to illustrate the general method, so you might have to adapt some steps, but in essence there are no big differences between the distributions and/or skins and when it comes to configure the VPN Manager it's all over the same procedure.
+Here we'll be using LibreELEC to illustrate the general method, so you might have to adapt some steps, but in essence, there are no big differences between the distributions and/or skins and when it comes to configuring the VPN Manager it's all over the same procedure.

 In case the installation of apps from unknown sources is deactivated (which is the default setting), first go to SETTINGS > SYSTEM > 'Add-ons'.
 There you'll need to enable 'Unknown sources'.

 2. Now go back to the main screen > 'Add-ons > 'Install from zip file'